alronz/b2c-database-selection/Redis/Basic Features/commands.md

 * #### Commands on Lists

-LPOP,LPUSH,RPOP,RPUSH are the most important commands on lists which are used to insert or remove the first or last element in the list.
-BLPOP,BLPUSH,BRPOP,BRPUSH are doing the same but are the blocking version which means it blocks the connection when there are no elements to pop or push from the given list.
+"LPOP,LPUSH,RPOP,RPUSH" are the most important commands on lists which are used if your want to insert or remove the first or last element in the list.
+"BLPOP,BLPUSH,BRPOP,BRPUSH" are doing the same but are the blocking version which means it blocks the connection when there are no elements to pop or push from the given list.

 ````
 redis> RPUSH mylist "one"